Actipro/WPF-Controls/Documentation/topics/ribbon/getting-started.md

 ---
 # Getting Started

+> [!IMPORTANT]
+> This older Ribbon product will be deprecated in the future in favor of the new ribbon implementation in the [Bars product](../bars/index.md), which has a much-improved design and appearance, and many of the latest features currently found in Office.
+It is recommended to implement new ribbons using the Bars product instead, and to [migrate away from this older Ribbon product](../conversion/converting-to-v23-1.md) to the newer Bars ribbon when possible.

 Getting up and running with Ribbon is very easy, especially with the samples we include.
 Ribbon provides all the Office-like ribbon user interface features right out of the box, saving you hundreds of hours of work over implementing it yourself.

 ## Read the Documentation Topics